 Income figures are intended as a guide only.

 You'll usually work a 37.5-hour week, although you may be required to work a shift pattern, including weekends and nights.

 What to expect

-- You'll work as part of a multidisciplinary team, including doctors specialising in genomics and genetics, genomic counsellors and other laboratory staff, such as healthcare science practitioners.
+- You'll work as part of a multidisciplinary team, including doctors specialising in genomics and genetics, genetic counsellors and other laboratory staff, such as healthcare science practitioners and genetic technologists.

 - Although you'll have very little direct contact with patients, your work will have a large impact on them and their families.

 - Jobs are available in most areas of the country, usually in medium-sized or large hospitals.
 However, there are only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

 - During training, you'll have the opportunity to experience working in different hospital laboratories.
 You may have to travel to other parts of the country to fulfil the training requirements and spend a few weeks there.
 You'll also have to travel to university to complete your Masters degree.